shaoweisong/jsonpog-integration/README.md

 **Distribution to users**

-Once a PR is made, a test is being started and once the PR is merged a copy is saved in *cvms* for distribution.
+Once the PR is merged a copy is saved in *cvms* for distribution.